Ali-Mikael/Pen-testing/h5-fuzzy.md

 ```bash
 $ curl http://localhost/cd/basic
 ```
 to see what it returns.
-I noticed that on the page it had the **example solution**, so I refrained from doing it again in the name of learning something and developing problem solving.
-But now I was getting desparate so I did it again, this time on purpose:
+I noticed that on the page it had the **example solution**, so I refrained from doing it again in the name of developing problem solving.
+But now I was getting desparate.

 <img width="1900" height="950" alt="2026-04-26-12:24:59" src="https://github.com/user-attachments/assets/159d863b-0930-4d81-a4e3-ecc5ed6b98bd" />